openfaas/faas/README.md

 ### How do I become a contributor?

 Anyone is invited to contribute to the project in-line with the [contribution guide](https://github.com/openfaas/faas/blob/master/CONTRIBUTING.md) - you can also read the guide for ideas on how to get involved.
 We invite new contributors to join our Slack community.
-We would also ask you to propose any changes or contributions ahead of time, especially when there is no issue or proposal alredy tracking it.
+We would also ask you to propose any changes or contributions ahead of time, especially when there is no issue or proposal already tracking it.

 ### Other